Skip to main content

 Business interruption insurance and Brexit

 Findings from our UK SME Risk Report show that the majority (56%) of the nearly 1,300 UK SMEs surveyed said they were concerned about Brexit-related risks.
-That’s understandable given the negative impact on staffing, supply chains4 and coststhat has flowed from Brexit to date – especially in light of the compounding effect of the COVID-19 pandemic.
+That’s understandable given the negative impact on staffing, supply chains4 and coststhat has flowed from Brexit to date.
+Especially in light of the compounding effect of the COVID-19 pandemic.

-While Brexit uncertainty continues for SMEs, it seems that many are turning to their insurance programmes to help manage and mitigate the risks – 25% are planning to change their insurance programmes in response, and 24% turning to BI to protect against the impact of Brexit.
+While Brexit uncertainty continues for SMEs, it seems that many are turning to their insurance programmes to help manage and mitigate the risks:

 Business interruption insurance may be able to cover businesses in certain cases, but not without the addition of specific extensions.
 These extensions could cover issues like trade disruption and loss of key suppliers.